briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

     working days after attending or treating the victim, a written report of the burn injury with the office of the State Fire Marshal.
 The report shall comply with the uniform standard developed by the State Fire Marshal pursuant to Ohio R.C.
-3737.22(A)(15).
+[3737.22(A)(15)][ORC Section 3737.22].

     5. _(5)_ Anyone participating in the making of reports under subsection (e) of this section or anyone participating in a judicial proceeding resulting from the reports is immune from any civil or criminal liability that otherwise might be incurred or imposed as a result of such actions.
     Notwithstanding Ohio R.C.
+[4731.22][ORC Section 4731.22], the
-4731.22, the physician-patient relationship or advanced practice registered nurse-patient relationship is not a ground for excluding evidence regarding a person's burn injury or the cause of the burn injury in any judicial proceeding resulting from a report submitted under subsection (e) of this section.
+    physician-patient relationship or advanced practice registered nurse-patient relationship is not a ground for excluding evidence regarding a person's burn injury or the cause of the burn injury in any judicial proceeding resulting from a report submitted under subsection (e) of this section.

 6. _(f)_